Radnen/link.js/README.md

 *	filter(fn)        - perform a filter, using fn as the predicate.
 	*	accept(fn)
 	*	where(fn)
-*	filterBy(name, v) - filters out objects whose named property does not match the value.
+*	filterBy(name, v|a) - filters out objects whose named property does not match the value or array of values.
-	*	whereBy(name, v)
+	*	whereBy(name, v|a)
 	*	where(name, v) - (overload on 'where' for this style)
 	*	filter(name, v) - (alias for overload)
 	*	accept(name, v) - (alias for overload)
 *	first(c)          - takes the first c items.
+*	has(p, v)         - filters out objects whose inner arrays don't contain the value.
 *	is(instance)      - filters out items that are not of the prototype.
 *	join(other, func) - joins the context array with 'other' based on the condition function.
 *	map(fn)           - perform a map operation with fn.